Starefossen/starefossen.github.com/_posts/2016-03-11-making-a-status-page.md

 without any user authentication.

-We could simply create issues directly in the [Turistforeningen/status] issue tracker on GitHub and fetch them using the GitHub API.
+We could simply create issues directly in the [Turistforeningen/status] issue tracker on GitHub and fetch them using the [GitHub API].
 This was just what we needed!
 We added some labels to indicate outage status levels and others to indicate the various systems that could be affected.